kevinslin/kevin-public/vault/res.books.the-mom-test.md

         2. talk about solution
         3. make a sell
     - every interview should lead to commitment or advancement
-    - be clear about ask for commitment
+    - be clear about ask for a commitment
         - examples
             - intro to peers
             - alpha user